liujch1998/liujch1998.github.io/index.md

 I am a `(Now() - 04/2021).ceil().ordinal()` year PhD student studying natural language processing (NLP) at University of Washington.
 My research focus is commonsense reasoning, mathematical reasoning, and text generation.
 I am fortunate to be advised by Prof. Yejin Choi and Prof. Hanna Hajishirzi.
+I am also a visiting researcher at Meta AI.

 Previously, I received B.S. in Computer Science from University of Illinois at Urbana-Champaign, where I worked with Prof. Julia Hockenmaier.
 I used to work in Facebook's Natural Language Generation (NLG) team.